wolfie/hobbyproxy2/README.md

 # HobbyProxy v2

-This project is a naíve implementation of a reverse proxy for serving various projects within your homelab.
+This project is a naïve implementation of a reverse proxy for serving various projects within your homelab.

 ## Startup